cewing/codefellows_f2_python/resources/UW_IntroClass/class06/presentation-week-06.rst

     9

-Note when the keyword argument is evaluated: this turns out to be handy
+Note when the keyword argument is evaluated: this turns out to be handy}

 LAB
-===
+---
+{\large

   * Write a function that returns a list of n functions,